seanpmaxwell/Typescript-Best-Practices/README.md

 ### Focused-directories and the `_local` folder
 - Use the folder name **_local/** for shared content in a focused-directory.
-- Because a file's purpose in a focused-directory has many layers of narrowing, dumping-ground names like `utils.ts`, `ui.tsx`, etc are actually okay in the `_local/` folder.
+- Because a file's purpose in a focused-directory has many layers of narrowing, dumping-ground names like `utils.ts`, `ui.tsx`, etc. are actually okay in the `_local/` folder.
 However, **DO NOT** place files with dumping-ground-names directly in the focused-directory itself.
-For example, `"focused directory name"/_local/ui.ts` <-- OK, `"focused directory name"/ui.ts` <-- NOT OK,
+For example, `"focused directory name"/_local/ui.ts` <-- OK, `"focused directory name"/ui.ts` <-- NOT OK.
-- If there's focused-directory code which needs to be shared both locally and externally, you can place those items in `_local/` as well **`_local/` is not meant to be super strict**.
+- If there's focused-directory code which needs to be shared both locally and externally, you can place those items in `_local/` as well: **`_local/` is not meant to be super strict**.
 - If a focused-directory has some shared code not used internally, **but it still makes sense to place that code in that particular focused-directory because it's very unique to that directory's purpose,** place those items in the **_external/** folder.
-For example, a folder exports a table component as well as some helper functions to manage it (i.e. sortByName).
+For example, a folder exports a table component as well as some helper functions to manage it (e.g. sortByName).
 - If you want to be extra careful about some focused-directory items never being used externally, place them in a folder named **_internal/**.
 - If some code in a focused directory isn't shared (that is, it's just used in one place but it was large enough to make a separate file for) but you'd like to keep it separated from the other files at a focused-directory's root, you can use `_local/_internal` for that as well: see the `sortTableData.ts` file in the example below.